afearbm/new-relic-plugins/mysql/README.md

 For more information about navigating New Relic’s user interface, refer to their [Using a plugin documentation](https://docs.newrelic.com/docs/plugins/plugins-new-relic/using-plugins/using-plugin) section.

 ## Support Resources
-For questions or issues regarding the Amazon DynamoDB Plugin for New Relic, visit http://support.bluemedora.com.
+For questions or issues regarding the MySQL Plugin for New Relic, visit http://support.bluemedora.com.

 ## Metrics Source Documentation